monika-mak/AI-Heroes-PP4/README.md

-# AI HEROES
+# AI Heroes

-Here is a link to the live project. (https://dashboard.heroku.com/apps/ai-heroes-blog)
+Here is a link to the live project: [AI Heroes](https://8000-monikamak-aiheroespp4-y4ys4ixf98g.ws.codeinstitute-ide.net/)

-AI HEROES is a website where users come together to share their favourite created recipes.
-It is built using the Django Framework in python.
+AI Heroes is a platform designed to demystify AI by showcasing powerful, user-friendly AI tools that improve daily life efficiency and productivity.
+The website aims to bridge the gap for users familiar with the term "AI" but seeking practical, accessible examples of its use.

 ![responsive](assets/images/responsive.png)

 ## Contents

 - [User Experience (UX)](#user-experience-ux)
    * [User Stories](#user-stories)

 - [Design](#design)
    * [Colour Scheme](#colour-scheme)
    * [Typography](#typography)